3 Biogrphies,-Mary Todd Lincoln,Clara Barton, Eleanor Roosevelt-Women's History Month

 World War II

-Pearl Harbor, Franklin had no choice but to declare war and enter World War II.
+When Japan attacked the United States at Pearl Harbor, Franklin had no choice but to declare war and enter World War II.
 Eleanor didn't stand still or stay at home in safety.
 She went to work for the Red Cross.
 She traveled to Europe and the South Pacific to visit the sick and the wounded and to let the troops know how much they were appreciated.

 Flying